 New York City is more than Manhattan -- it also includes the boroughs of Brooklyn, Staten Island, Queens and the Bronx.
 There are accommodations available everywhere.
 Most visitors come to New York City to experience the attractions of Manhattan, so guests staying elsewhere will spend time and money commuting back and forth.
 However if you're looking for the "real" New York City, or if you'd like to experience genuine Little Italy, or Coney Island, or the Bronx Zoo, or Brooklyn Academy of Music, or Snug Harbor Cultural Center and Botanical Garden, or the Barclays Center, or Yankee Stadium, or the Museum of the Moving Image, or the US Open, or the Alice Austen house, or the Grand Concourse, or Brooklyn Botanic Gardens, or Bronx Museum of the Arts, or Louis Armstrong House Museum, or Citi Field, or Flushing Meadows, or the New York Aquarium - then consider spending a day or a few nights outside of Manhattan in the outer boroughs!

 There are some advantages to staying across the Hudson in New Jersey, depending upon exactly where you stay.
 Prices are generally less expensive than in Manhattan and availability of rooms in Jersey may be greater.
 Make sure, however, that your hotel provides easy access to public transportation into New York City.
 Any money that you might plan on saving by staying in Jersey can easily be lost in tolls and parking if you drive into Manhattan.
-Our personal choices for New Jersey hotels are the Westin in Jersey City -- within walking distance of both the PATH train and the NY Waterway ferry to Manhattan - and La Quinta in Secaucus, connected directly to NYC's Port Authority bus station.
+Our personal choice for New Jersey hotels is the Westin in Jersey City -- within walking distance of both the PATH train and the NY Waterway ferry to Manhattan, connected directly to NYC's Port Authority bus station.